-The finished sinter cake is then crushed to the size of 100mm by using crushers.
-Cooling of finished crushed sinter is then done on coolers by means of air blowers (forced draught fans), so that cooler discharge end temperature is about 80 degree centigrade.
+The finished sinter cake is then crushed to the size of 100mm approximately by using crushers.
+Normalising of finished crushed sinter is then done on coolers by means of air blowers (forced draught fans); so that coolers discharge end temperature is about 80 degree centigrade.
 For effective cooling, bigger size of sinter should be on bottom portion & smaller size should be on top.

-Finally various fractions of sinter is screened out.-5mm fraction of sinter returns back to bunkers.
-10 to 20mm fraction is also screened out to be used as hearth layer.
-Rest sizes goes to blast furnace.
-After screening, +10mm fraction should be 65% minimum and -5mm fraction should be 6% maximum as per requirement of blast furnace.
+Finally various fractions of sinter are screened out.-5mm fraction of sinter returns back to bunkers.
+10 to 20 mm fraction is also screened out to be used as hearth layer.
+Rest sizes goes to blast furnace, after screening +10mm fraction should be 65% minimum and -5mm fraction should be 6% maximum as per requirement of blast furnace